rorre/mai-renderer/README.md

 **You need MajdataView to be running to record.** It's trivial to port MajdataView to Linux.
 I'll post some of my changes in a fork later.

-## EVERYTHING HERE IS VIBE CODED!!!!!!!!
+## ~~EVERYTHING HERE IS VIBE CODED!!!!!!!!~~

-It probably doesn't work properly, though tbh the code for the parsing isn't that bad...
-I wouldn't have gone parsing it character by character though
+~~It probably doesn't work properly, though tbh the code for the parsing isn't that bad...
+I wouldn't have gone parsing it character by character though~~

+no more its partially vibed now

 ```
 usage: main.py --maidata_dir MAIDATA_DIR [--sfx_dir SFX_DIR] [--output OUTPUT] [--difficulty DIFFICULTY] [--no_op] [--delay DELAY] [-h] {record} ...